 If you’re interested in accelerating business growth through increased differentiation, or in diversifying business revenue streams through new products or services, then Inspiring Innovation is for you.

-This five-month programme provides businesses with access to a unique innovation programme called INSPIRE – built from world leading research, and informed and shaped by SMEs.
+This five-month programme starting in June provides businesses with access to a unique innovation programme called INSPIRE – built from world leading research, and informed and shaped by SMEs.

 THE INSPIRE PROGRAMME ENABLES SMES TO: